Extremal Collections of $k$-Uniform Vectors: Introduction

-There is nonempty (albeit rather small) overlap between this theorem and the main theorem of Ahlswede, Aydinian and Khachatrian \cite{ahlswede2003maximum}.
+We remark there is nonempty (albeit rather small) overlap between Theorem \ref{t.main} and the main theorem of Ahlswede, Aydinian and Khachatrian \cite{ahlswede2003maximum}.
 They considered this question in the case $\F=\R, s=1$, and $\L=(\{1\})$, i.e. binary vectors \emph{over the reals} of weight $k$, but managed to solve this for \emph{every} $r$.
-In particular, the above paradigm was shown to break down precisely once $r < 2k$ (in fact, there were 3 different paradigms in total).
-As with their question for $q=2$, this leads us to ask how small $R_k$ can be made in general-we will discuss this a little more in Section \ref{s.conc}.
+In particular, the equalities given in \eqref{t.main} were shown to break down precisely once $r < 2k$.
+As with their question for $q=2$, this leads us to ask how small $R_{k,q}$ can be made in general---we will discuss this a little more in Section \ref{s.conc}.
+But, for binary vectors over any field, the bound on $R_{k,q}$ we obtain remains the same.